 The most common Dobie color is black and rust, but there is a slight difference in coloring between the two.
 The FCI breed standard states that European Dobermans are only bred in two colors, which are black or brown with rust red.
 Compared to the AKC standard, American Dobermans are allowed in four colors, black, red, blue, and fawn (Isabella), all with rust markings.
 White Dobermans exist in both lines, but you need to be sure they are truly white and not albino dogs.

 Both Doberman lines are medium to large-sized, athletic, and muscular pups.
 If you’re considering welcoming one into your home, you need plenty of space for them.
 They also have tall and proud frames, holding their head high with purpose and elegance.
-Dobermans have short but thick fur and a double coat.
+Dobermans have short but thick fur and a single coat.
 They have wedge-shaped heads and large almond-shaped eyes and look similar to Dachshunds.

 Dobermans are guard dogs and are alert, loyal, and fearless.
 This is why they are commonly employed in the military and police, and search and rescue.
 Dobies are protective of their family and stand in the face of danger when needed.
 But they aren’t brutes looking for a fight.
 They are also sensitive, sweet, and caring, which is why they succeed in therapy work and other jobs.